poles1c/DSI-SF-1-POLES1C/curriculum/04-lessons/week-01/1.2-lesson/readme.md

 git remote add origin git@github.com:github-name/hello-world.git
 ```

-Alternatively, you can clone this repo from your Github link to have this automatically configured in a new.
+Alternatively, you can clone this repo from your Github link to have this automatically configured in a new directory.

 ```
 git clone https://github.com/github-username/hello-world.git